ReproNim/module-dataprocessing/_episodes/05-dataflows.md

 - [Nipype tutorial](https://github.com/miykael/nipype_tutorial)

 An example general purpose workflow for functional preprocessing is available as a Dockerized application that works on BIDS datasets.
+You can work through the tutorials online using [Binder service](https://mybinder.org/v2/gh/miykael/nipype_tutorial/master?filepath=index.ipynb).

 - [Nipypelines for BIDS datasets](https://github.com/BIDS-Apps/nipypelines)

 Being a Nipype workflow, any user can modify it to replace one section of the code with another or retrieve the details of any processing step.

 ### Other dataflow tools
 There are many other dataflow frameworks in use in brain imaging.
 Each one provides their own semantics of creating such dataflows and how to execute them.

 - [AA](https://github.com/rhodricusack/automaticanalysis)